 While you definitely want to send such emails upon noticing that your customers’ engagement patterns have changed, you also want to do so when in-house changes occur, as well.
 For example, if you’ve recently updated or upgraded the services you provide, or you’ve recently released a new product line, you’ll want to inform your customers of such and ask if they’d like to sign up to receive additional information.

 Again, the more you know about your customers, the better you’ll be able to determine how your brand fits into their overall lives.
-In turn, you’ll be in prime position to deliver exactly what they want from you, exactly when they want it from you.
+In turn, you’ll be in a great position to deliver exactly what they want from you, when they want it from you.

 Be proactive